Timwi/KtaneSouvenir/translations.md

 ## Hidden Value, The

 - `"{0} {1}"` is used to construct answers, e.g. `Red 7`.
-- The colors are normal.
+- The colors are used in that construction.

 ## Kugelblitz